Faculty

 Visual Arts

-Melissa Johnides has been teaching high school art, primarily photography, at GCHS since 2008.
-Photography is her favorite medium to both teach and practice, but she also loves experimenting with all fine art techniques.
-Mrs. Johnides has also had the tremendous job of overseeing our high school yearbook creation since 2018.
+Melissa Johnides has been teaching high school art, primarily photography, at Glen Cove High School since 2008.
+Photography is her favorite medium to teach and practice, though she also loves experimenting with a wide range of fine art techniques.
+Since 2018, Mrs. Johnides has had the tremendous role of overseeing the creation of our high school yearbook.
 She attended F.I.T., C.W.
-Post and Stony Brook University.
-She taught Photography at the prestigious USDAN Center for 7 years.
-She is incredibly proud when her students receive art accolades, and her classroom was once even highlighted in the photography magazine Rangefinder.
+Post, and Stony Brook University.
+For seven years, she taught photography at the prestigious USDAN Center.
+She is incredibly proud when her students receive art accolades, and her classroom was even highlighted in Rangefinder., a national photography magazine.
 She is also a practicing artist and her personal photography has been published in magazines and displayed in galleries across Long Island.

 LeeAnn Palazzo is a dedicated art teacher who has been in the Glen Cove City School District Art Department for more than 23 years.
 She has taught for 25 years in New York State.
 She was part of the pilot Tilles program in our schools and trained at C.W.
 Post Tilles and Lincoln Center.
 She was on the Tilles Advisory panel.
 She was the elementary team leader for many years when she taught at the elementary level.
 She has been at the high school for 4 years.
 She currently teaches Fashion Illustration & Design 1, Fashion Illustration & Design 2 and Studio Art.
 She runs the Art Club at the High School.
 Mrs. Palazzo also teaches a fashion course on Saturdays to high school students.
 She looks forward to being a part of our growing arts department.